Directly to the content

 Conclusion

 Zinc is an essential trace element that is necessary for numerous biological processes in the human body.
-A balanced diet can help meet needs and promote optimal health.
-Supplementing with zinc as needed can have a positive effect on metabolism in many ways.
+A balanced diet can help meet the needs and promote optimal health.
+Supplementing with zinc as needed can positively influence metabolism in many ways.

 Literature